m0-foundation/uniswap-v4-hooks/README.md

 ## Hooks

-### TickRange Hook
+### Tick Range hook

+#### Overview

-This hook allows its owner to set a tick range to limit liquidity provision and token swaps to this range.
+This hook restricts both liquidity provision and token swaps to a specific tick range, bounded by lower and upper tick values.

-This is useful for projects like ours that may want to limit swaps to one tick, as is the case for stable pairs.
+This feature is particularly useful for stable pairs that want to prevent their pool's liquidity from becoming unbalanced.

+#### Architecture

+_BaseTickRangeHook_ is an abstract contract that other hooks can inherit to restrict swaps and liquidity provision.

+Inherits from OpenZeppelin's Ownable2Step contract, making it ownable.

+The deployer sets the tick range during deployment, and the contract owner can modify it at any time.

-One additional benefit is that a swap that would have crossed the tick range will revert, saving the user from a potential JIT (Just In Time) liquidity attack.
+Since the tick range is enforced, any swap that would move the tick outside this range will revert.
+Additionally, changes to the tick range may cause in-progress swaps to revert.

-This contract is ownable and the owner can change the tick range at any time by calling the `setTickRange` function.
-This functionality should be used with parsimony since current liquidity providers will be affected by the change and may have to withdraw their liquidity.
-It could also impact an in-flight swap if the tick range is changed during the swap.
+Liquidity providers may be unable to add liquidity to their positions if the tick range has been updated since they first created their position.

+### Allowlist hook

+#### Overview

+The contract maintains two separate allowlists—one for swappers and one for liquidity providers—to restrict which addresses can interact with the pool.
+It also inherits from the Tick Range hook contract to restrict liquidity provision and token swaps within a specific tick range.

+Additionally, a swap cap can be set to limit the total amount of tokens that can be swapped through the pool.

+#### Architecture

+Inherits from the _BaseTickRangeHook_ abstract contract and its functionalities.

+Inherits from OpenZeppelin's Ownable2Step contract, making it ownable.

+Both allowlists are enabled by default upon deployment and can be disabled later by the contract owner.

+At deployment, the swap cap is disabled, but the contract owner can set it afterward.

 ## Development